Skip to content

 writer.write_message(screen_msg, topic="screen", timestamp=1234567890)

-# Write mouse event
+# Write standard mouse event

 mouse_msg = MouseEvent(event_type="click", x=100, y=200)